 Filmed over five years, The Bentley Effect documents the highs and lows of the battle to keep a unique part of Australia gasfield-free.
 This timely story of a community’s heroic stand shows how strategic direct action and peaceful protest can not only overcome industrial might and political short-sightedness, but it can also be a lot of fun.

 This highly acclaimed documentary celebrates the non-violent ‘Eureka Stockade’ of our time and chronicles one of the fastest growing and most creative social movements we have ever witnessed, posing the question “what is truly valuable?’.

 Gasland showed us the problem – The Bentley Effect points us to the solution.

 The Bentley Effect is now available for cinema-on-demand screenings, community screenings, video-on-demand online streaming or yours to own on DVD.
 Experience the magic and be inspired by the power of community.

 “The Bentley Effect is about the fight we all face for a safe, clean future.
-It is therefore a story that simply must be told.”
+It showcases a rare and precious win against the greed that is ravaging our planet and is therefore a story that simply had to be told.”
 Brendan Shoebridge, Director.

 With the world in the grip of fossil fuel madness, it is clear humanity has reached a crucial junction.
 As we race toward a number of tipping points, our lives are changing in ways we’ve never seen, to a degree we are not prepared for, and at speeds we’ve never experienced.
 We have drifted off the edge of our cultural map and are now forced to question - what is truly important to us?